Teaching Visa Sponsorship Jobs in Pennsylvania

 Which visa types are most commonly used for teaching jobs in Pennsylvania?

-The H-1B is the most common visa for postsecondary and specialty K-12 teaching roles that qualify as specialty occupations requiring a bachelor's degree in a specific field.
-The J-1 Exchange Visitor visa, particularly through teacher exchange programs, is widely used for K-12 classroom teachers.
-Some university faculty positions are also sponsored under the O-1 for individuals with extraordinary ability in their field.
+The H-1B visa is the most common visa for postsecondary and specialty K-12 teaching roles that qualify as specialty occupations requiring a bachelor's degree in a specific field.
+The J-1 visa Exchange Visitor visa, particularly through teacher exchange programs, is widely used for K-12 classroom teachers.
+Some university faculty positions are also sponsored under the O-1 visa for individuals with extraordinary ability in their field.

 How to find teaching visa sponsorship jobs in Pennsylvania?